fpringle/cybotify_mvp/README.md

 3. create cybotify user
     ```psql
+        # you can change the postgres username and password but you'll have to update cybotify/.env (see below)
         CREATE USER cybotify PASSWORD 'cybotify';
         ALTER ROLE cybotify SET client_encoding TO 'utf8';
         ALTER ROLE cybotify SET default_transaction_isolation TO 'read committed';